andre-the-giant/astroblog/src/pages/posts/architecture-patterns-for-non-engineers.md

 <aside><h3>Tech stack example</h3>
 <p>AWS Lambda, Azure Functions, Cloudflare Workers  </p>
 </aside>
 Serverless means writing small pieces of code that run only when needed, without managing servers.
-It’s like electricity you pay for by the minute.
+It's like electricity you pay for by the minute.
 It can scale automatically, but it can also bring challenges with troubleshooting, startup delays and monitoring many tiny functions.

 <h3>Pros</h3>
 <p>No server management.
 Automatic scaling.
 Pay only for usage.</p>